Disability & Accessibility Lawyers

 Congress passed the ADA on July 26, 1990 with a ceremonial signing at the White House in Washington, D.C.
 The ADA’s passage was the culmination of a lengthy battle fought and won over many years.
 Courageous individuals with disabilities—as well as parents and advocates of children with disabilities—began to demand change, equality, and inclusion.
 Unfortunately, despite tremendous strides, the fight continues today for all disabled individuals who deserve equal access and opportunities.

 The ADA defines a disability as “a physical or mental impairment that substantially limit one or more of the major life activities of such individual,” and the ADA classifies individuals with a disability as a protected class under civil rights law.
 To that end, the Americans with Disabilities Act ensures legal protection preventing discrimination in 4 major areas: 1) employment; 2) housing; 3) transportation; and 4) public accommodations.
-Swift, Isringhaus & Dubbeld, P.A. is committed to fighting for these important rights for our clients with disabilities, as everyone deserves to live free from discrimination.
+The Disability & Accessibility Lawyers at Swift Law PLLC are committed to fighting for these important rights for our clients with disabilities, as everyone deserves to live free from discrimination.

 In addition to outlining the protected rights of individuals with disabilities, the Americans with Disabilities Act also prohibits certain conduct.
 The combination of these rights and prohibitions outlined in the ADA provides the framework for recourse through civil litigation.
 Common ADA violations include: